Lumi-supercomputer/lumi-userguide/docs/development/profiling/perftools.md

 You can then run your application as normal, the profiling information will be written to the standard output.

+Other `perftools-lite` modules are available for users seeking information other than that provided by the default `perftools-lite` module.

+- `perftools-lite-events`: event profile (tracing)
+- `perftools-lite-gpu`: GPU kernel and data movement events profiling
+- `perftools-lite-loops`: loop work estimates
+- `perftools-lite-hbm`: memory profiling

+Once you have them loaded, these modules can be used in the same way as `perftools-lite`.

 ## CrayPat

 CrayPat is the full-featured program analysis tool set.
 The typical workflow is